 At Incinerator Gallery — Saturdays 10am — 13 Nov 2021

 Pre-recorded videos available — 17 Apr | 12 June | 14 Aug | 16 Oct 2021

 For teens aged 11 to 17 years of age

 Using art as a catalyst for expressing thoughts, opinions and ideas this course focuses on engaging young people in issues that are real and important to them about the world they inhabit.

-Participants will engage in important dialogue and analysis about social issues for young people, including the role artists play in shaping dialogue and advocacy.
-Through a variety of art making processes, they will explore different art-making techniques, mediums, themes and ideas; learning how to lift their own ideas and transform them into art pieces that express the critical voices and thoughts of young people.
+Participants will engage in dialogue and analysis of the role artists can play in shaping dialogue and advocacy about social issues of concern for young people.
+Participants will learn how to lift their own ideas and transform them into artworks that express their critical voices